mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 layout: article
 ---

 Adhering to certain rules of grammar and mechanics helps us keep our writing clear and consistent.
-This section will lay out our house style, which applies to all of our content unless otherwise noted in this guide.
-(We cover a lot of ground in this section—the search feature will help if you are looking for something in particular.)
+This section will lay out our house style, which applies to all of our documentation content unless otherwise noted in this guide.

 ## Basics